Stuartlab-UCSC/hexmap-view/.docs/dev/repository.rst

 Merging from your branch into dev
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you are working on your own branch which is off of dev, you need to merge your branch into dev.
+If you are working on your own branch which is off of dev, you will eventually need to merge your branch into dev.
 We'll use 'mine' as your own branch in this example.

 **#8**.
 Change to the dev branch then update your local dev branch from the remote dev branch::